fdeblasio/pokeemerald-expansion/README.md

 ### [Documentation on features can be found here](https://github.com/rh-hideout/pokeemerald-expansion/wiki)

-## Who maintains the project?

-The project was originally started by DizzyEgg alongside other contributors.

-The project has now gotten larger and DizzyEgg is now maintaining the project as part of the ROM Hacking Hideout community.
-Some members of this community are taking on larger roles to help maintain the project.

 ### Please consider crediting the entire [list of contributors](https://github.com/rh-hideout/pokeemerald-expansion/wiki/Credits) in your project, as they have all worked hard to develop this project :)

-## Can I contribute even if I'm not a member of ROM Hacking Hideout?

-Yes!
-Contributions are welcome via Pull Requests and they will be reviewed by maintainers.
-Don't feel discouraged if we take a bit to review your PR, we'll get to it.

 ## What is ROM Hacking Hideout?